-Our indebtedness as of November 30, 2007 consists of \$750 million in principal amount of 5.95% Senior Notes due 2015, \$400.0 million in principal amount of 5.65% Senior Notes due 2012, \$400.0 million in principal amount of 6.125% Senior Notes due 2017 and \$400.0 million in principal amount of 6.625% Senior Notes due 2036 (collectively, the "ETP Senior Notes"), a revolving credit facility that allows for borrowings of up to \$2.0 billion (expandable to \$3.0 billion) available through June 20, 2012 (the "ETP Credit Facility"), and the ETP Term Loan Facility, a \$310.0 million, 364-day term loan credit facility executed on October 5, 2007.
-We also currently maintain separate credit facilities for Transwestern and HOLP.
-The terms of our indebtedness and our Operating Partnerships are described in more detail in our Annual Report on Form 10-K for fiscal 2007 filed with the Securities and Exchange Commission on October 30, 2007.
+ETE's consolidated indebtedness as of November 30, 2007 includes the Parent Company's Senior Secured Credit Agreement which includes a \$1.45 billion Senior Secured Term Loan Facility available through November 1, 2012 and a \$500.0 million Senior Secured Revolving Credit Facility available through February 8, 2011.
+ETP has \$750.0 million in principal amount of 5.95% Senior Notes due 2015, \$400.0 million in principal amount of 5.65% Senior Notes due 2012, \$400.0 million in principal amount of 6.625% Senior Notes due 2036 (collectively, the "ETP Senior Notes"), a revolving credit facility that allows for borrowings of up to \$2.0 billion (expandable to \$3.0 billion) available through June 20, 2012 (the "ETP Credit Facility"), and the ETP Term Loan Facility, a \$310.0 million, 364-day term loan credit facility executed on October 5, 2007.
+ETP also assumed long-term debt in connection with the Transwestern acquisition which is discussed in detail below.
+We also currently maintain a separate credit facility for HOLP.
+The terms of our indebtedness and our subsidiaries are described in more detail in our Annual Report on Form 10-K for fiscal 2007 filed with the Securities and Exchange Commission on October 30, 2007.